long-mike/blender_sendkeys/README.md

 ![image](docs/assets/EditIcon.png)

-3. Click the 'Browse Icon' and select an icon from blenderIcons you downloaded and unzipped earlier and update the Text field.
+3. Click the 'Browse Icon' and select an image from [blenderIcons.zip](icons/blenderIcons.zip) you downloaded and unzipped earlier or one you've created yourself.
+Update the Text field.

 ![image](docs/assets/AddTextAndIcon.png)